scrapfly/scrapfly-scrapers/README.md

 </details>

-For the full guide, refer to our blog article
+For the full guide, refer to our blog article [How to Scrape Bing Search with Python](https://scrapfly.io/blog/how-to-scrape-bing-search-using-python/)

 ### Booking

 <!-- <p align="left">